GuzelyaN/Test-Artifacts/Bug reports/Bug report #1/README.md

  - Open https://econs.online/ and authenticate.
  - Set the screen width to 1024px.
  - Navigate to the article "How Central Banks Had to Change".
- -- Observe that the comment and share buttons are correctly aligned.
+  - Observe that the comment and share buttons are correctly aligned.
  - Scroll down to the middle of the article.
- -- Issue: The comment button shifts to the right.
+  - Issue: The comment button shifts to the right.
  - Switch to the English version of the site.
  - Open the article "Precarious Prosperity".
- --Observe that the comment and share buttons are correctly aligned.
+  -Observe that the comment and share buttons are correctly aligned.
  - Scroll down to the middle of the article.
- -- Issue: The comment button shifts to the right.
+  - Issue: The comment button shifts to the right.

 ## Expected Result:
 The alignment of the share and comment buttons should remain consistent while scrolling at any screen width.